CAPIT is a PreK-12 educational company that provides a supplemental, and highly differentiated literacy digital

 The company leverages its proprietary methodology to develop its students capacity for literacy and looks to serve students by selling directly to schools and districts.

 WHAT IS CAPIT READING?

-CURRICULUM: CAPIT Reading is a Digital Systematic Phonics Curriculum teachers implement alongside their core ELA program.
-CAPIT covers all foundational reading skills while supporting teachers in teaching and guiding students in learning.
+CURRICULUM: CAPIT Reading is a Digital Phonics Curriculum teachers implement alongside their core ELA program.
+CAPIT covers all foundational reading skills explicitly and systematically.
 CAPIT is competency-based, so students progress at their own pace.
 Teachers teach CAPIT in PK-2, and when working with older struggling students.
 The program provides a digital solution that teaches reading, writing, and beginning keyboarding skills; a digital library of books; as well as downloadable and physical resources.

 NO GAMES: CAPIT is not a game.
 Every minute spent on CAPIT is spent learning.
 CAPIT keeps students engaged by the learning and not be external motivators.
 CAPIT is 100% Learning 100% of the Time.